Super Bowl 2020: Nicole Scherzinger Reacts After Paula Abdul Appears to Confuse Her With Shakira

 "I mean, my hips don't lie... but I'm not @shakira babes," Scherzinger tweeted to Abdul with lips and heart emojis.

 Scherzinger did appear on Fox on Sunday night after the big game for the premiere of Season 3 of The Masked Singer, where she serves as a judge.
-The season premiere introduced 18 new colorfully-costumes contestants and — spoiler alert — revealed that the Robot, who was sent home, was Lil' Wayne.
+The season premiere introduced just a few of the 18 new colorfully-costumes contestants and — spoiler alert — revealed that the Robot, who was sent home, was Lil' Wayne.

 "Still speechless that we premiered after the #SuperBowl," Scherzinger tweeted after the show.
 "What an incredible start to the season!!
 We had @iamjamiefoxx join us on the panel followed by an EPIC reveal.
 I can't wait for you to see what else we have in store this season."